 About This Recipe

-If you’ve made risotto the traditional way, you know that you have to add hot broth bit by bit as you constantly stir the risotto.
+If you’ve made risotto the traditional way, you know that you have to add hot broth bit by bit as you constantly stir the risotto (see my roasted mushroom risotto).
 When you use your Instant Pot to make risotto, this step is eliminated.

 Does the risotto taste the same?
 We think so.
 Give it a try and see if you can tell the difference.
 Bet you can’t!